sameh12353/DEPI-Facial-Recognition-System/README.md

 - **Student ID Assignment**: In the future, we plan to optimize the student ID Assignment  process by assigning missing student IDs (e.g., if the IDs are 1,2,3,4,[],6,7,8, the new image's ID will be 5).

+- **Add Face Alignment**: Faces in the input images might be tilted or turned, which can reduce the accuracy of your face recognition algorithm.
+To correct this, we use an alignment algorithm to align the detected faces.
+This typically involves rotating and scaling the face so that the eyes and mouth are in fixed positions.

 - **User Interface Improvements**: We aim to add the aesthetic appeal of the interface to provide a more engaging user experience.

 - **Database Image Addition**: We plan to modify this process so that an image is added to the database after the corresponding information is entered.